Differential Machine Learning for 0DTE Options with Stochastic Volatility and Jumps: DML for PIDEs

 As noted in Section~\ref{sec:dml-ident}, $J_\psi$ can act as a residual-cancelling degree of freedom, absorbing diffusion-operator errors without approximating the jump operator.
 We therefore use a three-stage schedule: \begin{enumerate} \item \textbf{Stage 1 (price and Greeks).} Train the price network while freezing $J_\psi$, using the price and Greek terms plus the no-arbitrage penalties. \item \textbf{Stage 2 (jump reference).} Freeze the price network and train the jump network to match a numerical proxy of the compensated jump term computed from the reference prices:

 On randomly sampled state points, we approximate the expectation in~\eqref{eq:jump-comp} with a Gauss--Hermite rule applied to $u^{\text{ref}}(x+Y,V,\tau)$ and penalize $J_\psi-J^{\text{ref}}(x,V,\tau)$ using a Huber loss function. \item \textbf{Stage 3 (joint refinement).} Train both networks jointly.
-We also include a \emph{self-consistency} regularizer that penalizes the mismatch between $J_\psi$ and $J^{\text{ref}}(x,V,\tau)$. \end{enumerate}
+In this stage we retain weak supervision against $J^{\text{ref}}(x,V,\tau)$ and add a \emph{self-consistency} regularizer that penalizes the mismatch between $J_\psi$ and a low-order numerical jump evaluation based on the current price network. \end{enumerate}